opendatacube/datacube-core/docs/ops/ubuntu.rst

 Python and packages
 -------------------

-Python 2.7 and 3.5+ are supported.
+Python 3.5+ is required.
+Python 3.6 is recommended.

 Download the latest version of the software from the `repository <https://github.com/opendatacube/datacube-core>`_ and install it::